Inspired Style: The Victorian

 A Refresher of Victorian Era Architectural Styles

-Greek Revival: drawing Ancient Greece as inspiration, architects designed in the popular Grecian style with it classic clapboard siding and bold, simple lines.
+Drawing on ancient Greece as inspiration, architects designed in the popular Grecian style with it classic clapboard siding and bold, simple lines.
 And colonnaded Greek Revival mansions, also called Colonial homes, were popular as plantation homes and estates.
 Characteristics included symmetrical shapes, bold and simple moldings, heavy cornices and wide friezes.

 Architectural Examples: